GPUOpen-Tools/radeon_compute_profiler/docs/source/howto.rst

 To limit the number of APIs omitted in this scenario, the Profiler also writes all queued-up trace data when the clReleaseContext API is called.
-However, if an application does not call clReleaseContext to clean up any OpenCL contexts it has created, or if it calls any OpenCL™ APIs after the final clReleaseContext call, then the trace might not contain all APIs called.
+However, if an application does not call clReleaseContext to clean up any OpenCL contexts it has created, or if it calls any OpenCL APIs after the final clReleaseContext call, then the trace might not contain all APIs called.
 To prevent this from happening, it is recommended that clReleaseContext is the last OpenCL API called by the application when it is running.